Adaptive Conformal Inference Under Distribution Shift: Introduction

 In this paper we develop methods for constructing prediction sets that are guaranteed to contain the target label with high probability.
 We focus specifically on an online learning setting in which we observe covariate-response pairs $\{(X_t,Y_t)\}_{t \in \mmn} \subseteq \mathbb{R}^d \times \mathbb{R}$ in a sequential fashion.
 At each time step $t\in \mmn$ we are tasked with using the previously observed data $\{(X_r,Y_r)\}_{1 \leq r \leq t-1}$ along with the new covariates, $X_{t}$, to form a prediction set $\hat{C}_{t}$ for $Y_{t}$.
 Then, given a target coverage level $\alpha \in (0,1)$ our generic goal is to guarantee that $Y_{t}$ belongs to $\hat{C}_{t}$ at least $100(1-\alpha)$\% of the time.

 Perhaps the most powerful and flexible tools for solving this problem come from conformal inference \cite[see e.g.][]{VovkBook, Gammerman2007, Shafer2008, Lei2014, Sadinle2019, Barber2020, Baber2021} .
 This framework provides a generic methodology for transforming the outputs of any black box prediction algorithm into a prediction set.
 The generality of this approach has facilitated the development of a large suite of conformal methods, each specialized to a specific prediction problem of interest \cite[e.g.][]{Romano2020b, Cauchois2021, Lei2018, Candes2021, Lei2021, Kivaranovic2020}.
-Common to all of these methods is the guarantee that if the data are exchangeable, then the prediction set has valid marginal coverage $\mmp(Y_{t} \in \hat{C}_{t}) = 1-\alpha$.
+With only minor exceptions all of these algorithms share the same common guarantee that if the training and test data are exchangeable, then the prediction set has valid marginal coverage $\mmp(Y_{t} \in \hat{C}_{t}) = 1-\alpha$.

 While exchangeability is a common assumption, there are many real-world applications in which we do not expect the marginal distribution of $(X_t,Y_t)$ to be stationary.
 For example, in finance and economics market behaviour can shift drastically in response to new legislation or major world events.
-Alternatively, the distribution of $(X_t,Y_t)$ may change as we deploy our prediction method in new environments.
+Alternatively, the distribution of $(X_t,Y_t)$ may change as we deploy our prediction model in new environments.
 This paper develops \textit{adaptive conformal inference} (ACI), a method for forming prediction sets that are robust to changes in the marginal distribution of the data.
 Our approach is both simple, in that it requires only the tracking of a single parameter that models the shift, and general as it can be combined with any modern machine learning algorithm that produces point predictions or estimated quantiles for the response.
-We show that over long time intervals ACI achieves the desired target coverage frequency without any assumptions on the data-generating distribution.
+We show that over long time intervals ACI achieves the target coverage frequency without any assumptions on the data-generating distribution.
 Moreover, when the distribution shift is small and the prediction algorithm takes a certain simple form we show that ACI will additionally obtain approximate marginal coverage at most time steps.